Shakti: Origins and development

-Archaeological excavations have revealed that practices of Mother goddess worship existed all over the world in ancient times.
-One of the earliest representation of mother goddess dates back to the Upper paleolithic period in Europe 20,000 years ago.
+Archaeological excavations have been studied to trace the origins and development of goddess worship cultures.
+One of the earliest representation of a mother goddess dates back to the Upper Paleolithic period in Europe 20,000 years ago.

-Though goddess worship cults prevailed since antiquity in India, they gained popularity in the post Gupta era (6th century CE), mostly due to their esoteric practices.
-Apart from the Indian sculptures, the Vedas to the Tantras via the Puranas, constitute the major literary sources that trace the development of the goddess belief system.
+Though goddess worship cults prevailed since antiquity in India, they gained popularity in the post Gupta era (6th century CE), much of it attributed to their esoteric practices.
+Apart from the Indian sculptures, the Vedas, the Puranas, and the Tantras constitute the major literary sources detailing the development of goddess culture in Hinduism.

 Pre-Vedic goddess worship

-The origins of Shakti concepts are prevedic.
+The origins of Shakti concept are prevedic.
 Sites related to the worship of the mother goddess or Shakti were found in Paleolithic context at the Son River valley, where a triangular stone known as the Baghor stone, estimated to have been created around 9,000–8,000 BCE was found.
 The excavation team, which included Kenoyer, considered it highly probable that the stone was associated with Shakti or the female principle.
-The representation of Shakti in a stone is considered an early example of yantra.
+The representation of Shakti by a stone is an early example of yantra.

-Scholars assume that goddess worship prevailed in the Indus Valley Civilisation (3300–1300 BCE) as many terracotta female figurines with smoke-blacked headgear, suggesting their use in rituals, had been found in almost all the houses of Mohenjo-daro and Harappa.
+Scholars assume that goddess worship prevailed in the Indus Valley Civilisation (3300–1300 BCE) as many terracotta female figurines with smoke-blacked headgear, suggesting their use in rituals had been found in almost all the houses of Mohenjo-daro and Harappa.
 Numerous artefacts that appear to portray female deities were also found.
 This development however is not assumed to be the earliest precursor of goddess worship in India; it has evolved over a long period of time before.